STUDENTS Policy

 2400)

-A cumulative educational record shall be maintained for each
+A cumulative educational record shall be

-or through graduation, whichever occurs first.
+date of attendance or through graduation, whichever occurs first.

-Each student's educational record will include information
+Each student's educational record will include

-include other information considered necessary by school officials.
+shall include other information considered necessary by school officials.

-The District will comply with the mandates of the Family
+The District will comply with the mandates of the

-information.
+identifiable information.

-The parents/guardians of students who are attending or have
+The parents/guardians of students who are

-students' educational records.
+their students’ educational records.
 The District has adopted procedures (Regulation

 2400) for the granting of parental requests for access to the educational